WISVCH/nwerc-2024/content/systems.md

 menu: main
 ---

-This page describes current plans for the Programming Environment which will be available to each NWERC 2023 team.
+This page describes current plans for the programming environment which will be available to each NWERC 2024 team.
+**Please note that these plans are subject to change.**

 Each team will be provided with one laptop, shared between team members.
 Each laptop will have an external mouse.